openmotics/plugins/README.md

 * ventilation - A ventilation plugin, using statistical humidity data to control the ventilation
 * astro - An astronomical plugin, for providing the system with astronomical data (e.g. whether it's day or not, based on the sun's location)

+Third party:

+* Pushsafer - A plugin for sending events (triggered by OpenMotics (virtual) Inputs) to various devices (phones, browsers, ...)

 ### In development

 Some plugins are still a work in progress.
 While they might be suitable for daily usage, they might require some more attention or lack decent